 A validator instance is permitted to begin participating in the network once 32 ETH is locked up in a validator deposit contract.
 Validators are tasked with correctly proposing or attesting to blocks on the beacon chain, and receive either rewards or penalties to the initial deposit based upon their overall performance.

 If validators act against the protocol, their locked up deposit will be cut in a process known as 'slashing'.
 Validators that are intermittently offline or do not have reliable uptime will gradually lose their deposit, eventually leaking enough to be automatically removed from the network entirely.
-More on this topic can be found in the Ethereum 2.0 economics outline.
+More on this topic can be found in the Ethereum proof-of-stake economics outline.

 Validators are quite lightweight pieces of software and perform only a small number of tasks, though it is critical that they are performed properly.
 They run in a single function that effectively summarizes every step of their lifecycle succinctly.